chubbc/SweepContractor.jl/README.md

 Below I have provided some examples of `SweepContractor.jl` at work.
 Scripts with working versions of each of these examples are also included in the package.
 For more detailed documentation consult help pages by using `?` in the Julia REPL.

-Feel free to contact me with any comments, questions, or suggestions at [`github@christopherchubb.com`](mailto:github@christopherchubb.com).
+Feel free to contact me with any comments, questions, or suggestions at [github@christopherchubb.com](mailto:github@christopherchubb.com).
+If you use `SweepContractor.jl` for research, please cite either [arXiv:2101.04125](https://arxiv.org/abs/2101.04125) and/or [doi:10.5281/zenodo.5566842](http://dx.doi.org/10.5281/zenodo.5566842).

 ## Example 1: ABCD